-As at 31 December 2011, the Group did not hold any assets classified to this category.
+As at 31 December 2012 and as at 31 December 2011, the Bank did not hold any assets classified to this category.

-2.6.1.5.
+2.5.1.5.
 Other financial liabilities

-Other financial liabilities are financial liabilities other than designated at fair value through profit and loss which have the nature of a deposit, or a loan or an advance received.
+Other financial liabilities are financial liabilities other than designated at fair value through profit and loss which have the nature of a deposit, a loan or an advance received.

-2.6.1.6.
+2.5.1.6.
 Reclassification of financial assets

-A financial asset classified as available for sale, which meets the definition of loans, advances and other receivables, can be reclassified by the Group from the category of financial assets available for sale to the category of loans, advances and other receivables, if the Group has the intention and ability to hold that financial asset in the foreseeable future or to maturity.
+A financial asset classified as available for sale, which meets the definition of loans, advances and other receivables, can be reclassified by the Bank from the category of financial assets available for sale to the category of loans, advances and other receivables, if the Bank has the intention and ability to hold that financial asset in the foreseeable future or to maturity.

-The Group does not reclassify financial instruments to or from the category of designated at fair value through profit and loss since they are held or issued.
+The Bank does not reclassify financial instruments to or from the category of designated at fair value through profit and loss since they are held or issued.

-2.6.2.
+2.5.2.
 Accounting for transactions